 Dim sum restaurants tend to get rather crowded, especially on Sunday.
 Most won't take reservations, so get there early and be prepared to wait.
 If you are concerned about the use of MSG in a restaurant, it's wise to ask your hotel concierge to check ahead and write down in Chinese the fact that you do not want it used in dishes served to you.

-The nightlife district of Lan Kwai Fong in Central has several stylish eateries, but it has some competition from SoHo, which has a host of trendy bars and restaurants.
+The nightlife district of Lan Kwai Fong in Central has several stylish restaurants, but it has some competition from SoHo, which has a host of trendy bars and restaurants.
 Like the New York City neighborhood, its name is derived from its location—in this case, South of Hollywood Road.
-Take an opportunity to ride the Central-Mid-Levels Escalator, which is the longest in the world (0.5 mi/0.8 km long).
+Take an opportunity to ride the Central-Mid-Levels Escalator, which is the longest outdoor covered escalator in the world (0.5 mi/0.8 km long).
 A five-minute ride from Queen's Road Central on the escalator delivers you to the hub of the action on Staunton and Elgin streets.
 Many restaurants are located nearby.
 There are also restaurants and bars along Wyndham Street just above Lan Kwai Fong.

 Beautiful Lamma Island is spectacular at night—many people take private boats to the island and then stop off for a fabulous fresh seafood dinner, where diners can select their meal from huge fish tanks.
 You can also take the ferry over.
 Most of the seafood restaurants are at the small village of Sok Kwu Wan, so be sure to get the correct ferry or you'll end up at the busier Yung Shue Wan on the other side of the island.
 And be sure to keep an eye on your watch—the last boat back to Central leaves around 10 or 11 pm, depending on the day of the week.
 Specialties vary from restaurant to restaurant, but some of the great dishes are garlic king prawns, deep-fried squid, garoupa (a local fish) and scallops.